 All About RagaMuffin Kittens and Cats

-RagaMuffin kittens and cats have several distinct traits that have defined them as great pets, and although still considered a rare breed, RagaMuffins continue to grow in popularity because of their tried and true and genuine charm.
-From their clingy attitudes to their willingness to share affection and receive affections with their owners, RagaMuffins are taking their place as one of today’s ‘best breed of cat to own.’
+RagaMuffin kittens and cats have several distinct traits that have defined them as great pets.
+Although RagaMuffins are still considered a rare breed, they continue to grow in popularity.
+This is because of their tried and true and genuine charm.
+Due to their clingy attitudes and willingness to share and receive affection with their owners, RagaMuffins are taking their place as one of today’s ‘best breed of cat to own.’
 Their growing popularity is due to their charming personalities and the role they play with their human families.
-RagaMuffin kittens are a perfect fit for families with small children or families who desire a gentle, loyal and faithful companion.
+RagaMuffin kittens are a perfect fit for families with small children.
+In addition, they are wonderful for families who desire a gentle, loyal and faithful companion.
 Below is a list of some of the RagaMuffin cat traits that make them so incredibly special.

 Personality of the RagaMuffin Cat